Piancavallo

 Piancavallo (Plancjaval) is a ski resort in the Dolomites of northern Italy.
 It is a frazione of the comune of Aviano, in the province of Pordenone in Friuli-Venezia Giulia.

 Piancavallo is situated at 1280 m above sea level, at the foot of Monte Cavallo (2251 m).
 The nearest railway station is that of Aviano, to which it is connected by regular bus services.

 History

 Piancavallo was created in the late 1960s, and was the first Italian ski resort with snowmaking facilities.
 Since the 1980s it has hosted several women's alpine skiing events in the World Cup, and a stage of the Giro d'Italia cycling race.

 Winter

 There are 24 km of alpine ski runs and 26 km of cross-country ski trails, 1.2 km of which are illuminated.
-There is an Ice Palace for hockey and ice skating, a roller coaster in the snow, a snow park for children, Nevelandia with inflatable castles and snowtubing.
+There is an Ice Palace for hockey and ice skating, a roller coaster in the snow, and a snow park for children, Nevelandia, with inflatable castles and snowtubing.